uprun/git-auto-commit/README.md

 creates a commit on each change of the file

 # goals of the project:
-This is targetting solo developers
+This is targetting solo developers, in order to

 # Support on Patreon